Using Artificial Intelligence

 Academic Integrity

-If an instructor has alleged that you may have misused an AI tool, please visit this page.
+If an instructor has alleged that you may have misused an artificial intelligence tool, review the Academic Integrity Process page for more information.